arecker/blog/_drafts/today.md

 title: notes for today
 ---

+Ran to the paint store for Marissa.
+It's kind of a weird system now - you call the store, then the guy leaves your paint order on the sidewalk outside the store, but you're not allowed in.
+Took Rodney with, he sat in the back seat in his pajamas, just happy to be somewhere other than at home.
+Asked, "Rodney stay in car?" when we were parked in the driveway.
+"We'll go for a drive somewhere dude I promise."

 A little peeved with Madison.
 There is a growing, swirling ocean of garbage growing in my shed.
 I dread taking our garbage out, because it means I have to tend to it and prune it.